 Please also refer to the ICMJE Recommendations for the Protection of Research Participants

 All research involving animals submitted for publication must be approved by an ethics committee with oversight of the facility in which the studies were conducted.
 The journal has adopted the Consensus Author Guidelines on Animal Ethics and Welfare for Veterinary Journals published by the International Association of Veterinary Editors

-<Journal> conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
-The trial registry name and URL, and registration number must be included at the end of the abstract.]
+Journal of Bioactive and Compatible Polymers conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
+The trial registry name and URL, and registration number must be included at the end of the abstract.

 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
 For example, all randomized controlled trials submitted for publication should include a completed Consolidated Standards of Reporting Trials (CONSORT) flow chart as a cited figure, and a completed CONSORT checklist as a supplementary file.